GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-To iterate is human, to recurse divine.
+Any product that needs a manual to work is broken.

-~ L. Peter Deutsch
+~ Elon Musk
 <pre>

 </pre>